 The state of health care in Uzbekistan has slowly declined since it gained independence, but some improvements have been made.
 There is only a small amount of private medical care available for expats in the country.
 The public medical infrastructure and supplies are quite limited and are not generally up to Western standards.
 This includes a lack of trained staff, medications and vaccines.
 Expats are encouraged to obtain an international health insurance plan that will include medical evacuation cover.
 Check with your local health board or doctor for up to date vaccination requirements if you will be travelling or living in Uzbekistan.

-Expat Financial can source coverage for expatriates in Turkmenistan from a variety of large and respected health insurance providers.
-Expat Financial can also source global benefit plans for companies with expat employees in Uzbekistan and elsewhere in the Middle East. .
+Expat Financial can source coverage for expatriates in Uzbekistan from a wide variety of large and respected health insurance providers.
+Expat Financial can also source global benefit plans for companies with expat employees in Uzbekistan and elsewhere in the Middle East.

 Here is a list of different types of insurance coverage you will want if you are planning to live or travel to Uzbekistan:

 - Expat Life and Disability Insurance

 - Special Risk Plans

 - Group Expat Insurance Plans